-Keys and payment can be given to the guest coordinator (see contact info) or to the front office in the Schloss (immediate right as you enter the castle).
+Keys must be returned to the guest coordinator (see contact info), or the Facility Manager or to the front office in the Schloss (immediate right as you enter the castle).
 Please leave bedding and trash in the rooms.

 10.9 TRANSPORTATION, BICYCLES, AND AUTOMOBILES